coolsamson7/aspyx/README.md

 - `@on_init()`
    called after the constructor and all other injections.
 - `@on_running()`
-   called an environment has initialized all eager objects.
+   called after an environment has initialized completely ( e.g. created all eager objects ).
 - `@on_destroy()`
    called during shutdown of the environment